suggested improvements

 user authentication:

-1.) save the mgmt2 process(process that does rest api responses) some processing time by not having to check internal authentican db since the cookie was already authenticated.
+consider using cookies instead of repeatedly sending userid/pw.
+This will help by:1.) save the mgmt2 process(process that does rest api responses) some processing time by not having to check internal authentican db since the cookie was already authenticated.

 2.)
 Help when using an AD/ldap login as using cookies will improve performance by not having to go back to ad systems and authenticate over and over.